sankara1993/sankara1993.github.io/_posts/2025-03-10-leading-with-purpose.md

 *Spring 2025*

 Ever sat through a leadership seminar and thought, "This sounds great in theory... but how do I actually do it?"
-That's exactly where Evidence-Based Management (EBM) steps in, and trust us — it's not just another buzzword.
+That's exactly where Evidence-Based Management (EBM) steps in, and trust us, it's not just another buzzword.

-Let's break down the essentials of EBM and the AID framework (Articulate, Identify, Deploy) — a practical approach to transforming big ideas into real results.
+Let's break down the essentials of EBM and the AID framework (Articulate, Identify, Deploy): a practical approach to transforming big ideas into real results.

 ## 📊 What Is Evidence-Based Management (EBM)?

 Think of EBM as leadership's version of "don't guess, test."
-It's the practice of making managerial decisions using the best available evidence — typically from research and data.
+It's the practice of making managerial decisions using the best available evidence, typically from research and data.
 Sounds great, right?
 So why don't more people use it?

 **Why EBM Isn't Everywhere (Yet):**

 - It's hard to find trustworthy evidence among all the fluff.
-- It shifts power — from titles to those who bring the receipts (a.k.a. data).
+- It shifts power: from titles to those who bring the receipts (a.k.a. data).
-- It demands humility — leaders must be willing to listen to what the evidence says, even when it stings.
+- It demands humility: leaders must be willing to listen to what the evidence says, even when it stings.

-Enter: the AID model — your leadership GPS.
+Enter: the AID model: your leadership GPS.

 ## 🎯 AID: Articulate, Identify, Deploy

 ### 🅰️ Articulate the Problem

-Great leaders don't chase every fire — they pick the right ones.
+Great leaders don't chase every fire, they pick the right ones.
 A leadership problem isn't just any issue; it's one where current outcomes aren't cutting it and change won't happen on autopilot.

 How do you spot high-priority problems?